oroinc/documentation/backend/setup/system-requirements/performance-optimization.rst

 2. Optimize at the hardware level.
 System bottlenecks typically arise from these sources:

    * Disk seeks.
-To optimize seek time, distribute the data onto more than one disk.
+To optimize the seek time, distribute the data onto more than one disk.
    * Disk reading and writing.
-When the disk is at the correct position, we need to read or write the data.
+When the disk is in the correct position, we need to read or write the data.
 With modern disks, one disk delivers at least 10–20MB/s throughput.
 This is easier to optimize than seeks because you can read in parallel from multiple disks.
    * CPU cycles.
-Having large tables compared to the amount of memory is the most common limiting factor.
+The most common limiting factor is having large tables compared to the amount of memory.
 But with small tables, speed is usually not the problem.
    * Memory bandwidth.
-When the CPU needs more data than can fit in the CPU cache, the main memory bandwidth may become a bottleneck.
+The main memory bandwidth may become a bottleneck when the CPU needs more data than can fit in the CPU cache.

 More recommendations are available in :ref:`MySQL <mysql-optimization>` topic in Oro documentation.